Forbidden regimes in the distribution of bipartite quantum correlations due to multiparty entanglement: Monogamy score and genuine multiparty entanglement

+{Moreover, one can also consider measures of quantum correlation that reduce to functions of the determinant of local density matrices, such as negativity, logarithmic negativity, and concurrence.
+Let us consider the squares of concurrence ($\cal{C}^2$) and negativity ($\cal{N}^2$) as such quantum correlation measures.
+For $\cal{C}^2$ and $\cal{N}^2$, the quantity $\cal{Q}(\rho_{j:\mathrm{rest}})$ is equal to $4 \det(\rho^{(1)}_j)$ and $\det(\rho^{(1)}_j)$, respectively.
+Therefore, we obtain $\cal{Q}(\rho_{j:\mathrm{rest}})$ = $za(1-a)$ = $zg(\cal{G})$, where $z$ = 4 and 1 for $\cal{C}^2$ and $\cal{N}^2$, respectively.
+For all such measures, the bound on monogamy score in well-defined by the function $zg(\cal{G})$.} We note that the form of the function, $\cal{F}^{\cal{Q}}(\cal{G}(|\Psi\rangle))$, is dependent on the type of the quantum correlation measure, which is reminiscent of the fact that the monogamy inequality is a measure-specific characteristic.
+Interestingly, as shown for distillable entanglement and entanglement cost, this does not hinder the computation of the bound for cases where the monogamy score, in general, can not be computed.

-The applicability of the bound obtained in Theorem \ref{p1} is limited, in the sense that it is only valid for genuinely multipartite entangled pure states for which the maximum Schmidt coefficient contributing to the GGM of the state comes from the $j:rest$ bipartition, where $j$ is the single qubit.
+The applicability of the bound obtained in Theorem~\ref{p1} is limited, in the sense that it is only valid for genuinely multipartite entangled pure states for which the maximum Schmidt coefficient contributing to the GGM of the state comes from the $j$:$rest$ bipartition, where $j$ is the single qubit.
 However, as we shall observe in the following analysis, the bound in Theorem \ref{p1} holds for a large number of randomly generated multiqubit states.
-There is only a small fraction of randomly generated states for which the maximal Schmidt coefficient comes from other bipartitions than the bipartition containing single qubit.
-Nevertheless, the results of Theorem \ref{p1} can be extended to other states with specific restrictions.
+Numerical studies, for a few qubits, show that there is only a small fraction of randomly generated states for which the maximal Schmidt coefficient comes from bipartitions other than those containing a single qubit.
+Nevertheless, the results of Theorem \ref{p1} can be extended to other states with specific restrictions.\\